stevenabrego/Projects/README.md

 Steven Abrego's class projects/labs for various EE classes at Stanford University

 # EE 356A: Resonant Converters
 Designed, simulated, and built a 25W DC-DC Wireless Power Transfer Converter using a Φ-2 Inverter.
-The converter was driven at 6.78 MHz and achieved a maximum drain efficiency of 92.66 %.
+The converter was driven at 6.78 MHz and achieved a maximum drain efficiency of 92.66 %.\n https://github.com/stevenabrego/Projects/blob/main/EE_356A_Final_Project.pdf

-https://github.com/stevenabrego/Projects/blob/main/EE_356A_Final_Project.pdf